Mote Marine Laboratory: Mote Science Education Aquarium

-The aquarium serves as the public outreach arm of the laboratory, showcasing over 100 marine species with a focus on the species and ecosystems studied by staff scientists.
+The aquarium serves as the laboratory's public outreach arm, showcasing over 100 marine species, with a focus on those studied by staff scientists and their ecosystems.
 The aquarium is accredited by the Association of Zoos and Aquariums, which accredits qualified facilities based on a rigorous application and inspection process focusing on animal care, conservation, and science, facilities, and more.

 The original aquarium opened in 1980 on City Island in Sarasota Bay to display sharks, manatees, sea turtles, seahorses, rays, skates, and invertebrates, including cuttlefish, octopuses, sea jellies, anemones, and corals.
-Special exhibits have included "Otters and Their Waters" and "The Teeth Beneath: The Wild World of Gators, Crocs, and Caimans," which features animals found in the watershed (land that drains into the ocean and other waterbodies), including North American river otters, American alligators, and spectacled caimans.
+Special exhibits have included "Otters and Their Waters" and "The Teeth Beneath: The Wild World of Gators, Crocs, and Caimans," which features animals found in the watershed, including North American river otters, American alligators, and spectacled caimans.
 A special exhibit "Oh Baby!
 Life Cycles of the Seas" deals with marine courtship and reproduction and features the offspring of multiple species and their early-life survival challenges through an interactive game, a baby shark touch tank, and other features.
 The aquarium includes windows into working laboratories and interactive exhibits designed to make science accessible for all ages.

 In 2020, the Mote Aquarium announced that it was moving to a new 110000 sqft facility adjacent to University Town Center.
 The new aquarium opened in October 2025.